Keyboard Shortcuts

 redoes the last action or step (after undoing it with )

-or highlights consecutive items in a list or on a page
+or highlights consecutive items in a column, going down or up

-or highlights consecutive letters in a row on a page
+or highlights consecutive letters in a row, going left or right

-or highlights consecutive words in a row on a page
+or highlights consecutive words in a row, going left or right

 causes cursor to jump from one field to the next